-Welcome to the 2025 edition of the Cougar Mountain Trail Series.
-This year is the 21st running of this event.
-The series is put on by Seattle Running Club and Northwest Trail Runs and supports King County Parks.
-Since the beginning of the series, we have donated over $240,000 to King County Parks.
+Welcome to the 2026 edition of the Cougar Mountain Trail Runs.
+This year is the 23rd running of this event.
+The runs are put on by Seattle Running Club and Northwest Trail Runs and support King County Parks.
+Since the beginning of the series, we have donated over $254,000 to King County Parks.

 Short Series: May 5.1 Miles, June 8.2 Miles, July 10.8 Miles & August 14.5 Miles